reuk/wayverb/docs_source/evaluation.md

 changes in room size, material, source/receiver spacing and receiver type.
 This is also true of the waveguide, which additionally is capable of modelling low-frequency modal responses, taking wave-effects such as diffraction into account.
-However, he accuracy of the waveguide is a drawback in some respects.
+However, the accuracy of the waveguide is a drawback in some respects.
 When waveguide outputs are combined with geometric outputs, the relative inaccuracies of the geometric results are often highlighted by obvious discontinuities in the blended spectrum.
 Although use of the waveguide